 - Upper and Lower Lindeman – Both shelters are open.
 Both have woodstoves, though firewood supplies are unreliable

 - Chilkoot Pass – This shelter is typically buried under snow and may not be accessible for use.
 No wood stove.

-Ice fishing is prohibited within the boundaries of Chilkoot Trail National Historic Site.
+Please note: Ice fishing is prohibited within the site.